 There were some dangers to hired girls.
 They were away from the protection and guidance of their parents.
 Sometimes, if they were working in a city, they might take up bad habits such as drinking on their day off.
 Some girls, having money to spend for the first time, spent their money unwisely.
 Some employers were unkind.
 If an employer refused to pay a girl for her work, it was hard for the girl to collect back wages.

 Thousands of North Dakota farm girls took jobs as domestics.
 How they felt about this work varied with the situation.
 Kjersti Raaen enjoyed her work because she earned good wages and her employer was kind to her.
 Other girls, however, found their work overwhelming, especially if they worked for a large family.
 Girls who had just arrived from another country often did not understand that they could demand to be paid reasonable wages, take one day off each week, and find another job if the one they had did not work out well.

 Hired girls might leave home for work when they were as young as 12 years old, but most did not hire out until they were about 16.
 Many hired girls married before they were 25, so they worked as a domestic for only a few years.
 Some women returned to domestic work if they were widowed late in life.

 Why is this important?
-In the United States in 1900, domestic work was the number one job for women of all ages.
+In the United States in 1900, more women were employed in domestic work than in any other type of job.
 Housework was considered too difficult for one woman to do alone.
 Therefore, many households hired someone to help.
 The work was beneficial to girls because the wages were good and there were plenty of jobs to choose from.
 Historians have found that almost all farm girls in North Dakota worked in someone else’s home for at least a few years before they married.
 It was the most common experience for young girls between 1870 and 1915.

 Document 1.
 Two Hired Girls’ Experiences